7 Must-Visit Pagosa Springs Hot Springs (Local’s Guide)

 Each of the twenty-five pools varies in size and temperature from 45°F to 114°F.

-You don’t need to make a reservation for the standard daily pass that gives you access to 20 of the 25 pools and costs $65 per adult.
+You don’t need to make a reservation for the standard daily pass that gives you access to 20 of the 25 pools.

-If you want access to all 25 pools, including the adult-only terrace, a reservation is required and costs $130 per adult.
-This pass will also give you in and out privileges for the entire day.
+If you want access to all 25 pools, including the adult-only terrace, and in and out privileges for the entire day you’ll looking at double the price but it really is worth the price.

-There is also the option to stay at the resort, with rooms starting at $319/night.
+There is also the option to stay at the resort.
 All rooms include 24-hour access to the soaking pools, complimentary robes and towels, and access to the adult-only Relaxation Terrace.

 If you’re on a budget, I’d recommend staying at the resort across the street and just buying the day pass at The Springs Resort.

-Keep in mind the Springs Resort does not allow any outside food or drink (you can bring your own water bottle), because of this they’ve made it so you can easily text a dedicated line with your drink and food order that will provide service right to you at whichever pool you’re currently soaking in.
+Keep in mind the Springs Resort does not allow any outside food or drink (you can bring your own water bottle).
+The resort does offer a dedicated line to text your drink and food order that will provide service right to you at whichever pool you’re currently soaking in.

 I’d recommend the neuro-muscular massage or magnesium muscle melt for those who recently have been hitting the trails or slopes hard.